 CMMC SSP Implementation 2026: Expert Tactics from a CCP

-As a Certified CMMC Professional (CCP), I've seen that the difference between a successful C3PAO assessment and a costly failure often comes down to one document: the System Security Plan (SSP).
+As a CMMC Certified Professional (CCP), I've seen the difference between a smooth C3PAO assessment and a costly failure come down to one document: the System Security Plan (SSP).
+In 2026, the DoD has moved beyond static paperwork.
+They want living evidence.
+Here's how I approach building an SSP that actually holds up.

 Search intent for CMMC has shifted from "What is it?" to "How do I prove it?"
-Your SSP shouldn't just describe your security; it must point to artifacts.
+Your SSP shouldn't just describe your security it has to point to evidence.
+For every control (e.g., AC.L2-3.1.1), I include a direct reference to our evidence folder.

 | Control example | Artifact type | What auditors expect |